fxxqq/6fedcom.github.io/source/_posts/2017/10/node-env-debug.md

 **方法一：使用inspect**

 - Option 1: Open `chrome://inspect` in a Chromium-based browser.
 Click the Configure button and ensure your target host and port are listed.
-Then select your Node.js app from the list
+Then select your node.js app from the list
-- Option 2: `Install the Chrome `Extension NIM (Node Inspector Manager): https://chrome.google.com/webstore/detail/nim-node-inspector-manage/gnhhdgbaldcilmgcpfddgdbkhjohddkj
+- Option 2: `Install the Chrome `Extension NIM (node Inspector Manager): https://chrome.google.com/webstore/detail/nim-node-inspector-manage/gnhhdgbaldcilmgcpfddgdbkhjohddkj

 **方法二：使用VS code**